 - HHS-approved, state-designed alternative.
 SBMs can also use their own alternative procedures for conducting renewals, with approval from HHS.
 SBMs must show that the alternative procedure would facilitate continued enrollment in coverage for eligible enrollees, provide enrollees clear information about the process, and ensure that the alternative process would result in accurate eligibility redeterminations.

-Assisters working in SBM states should check with their state about the process for renewing coverage and re-determining advance premium tax credit eligibility.
+Assisters working in SBM states should check with their state about the process for redetermining APTC eligibility and re-enrolling in coverage.

-How will the auto-enrollment process work for enrollees who do not select a new plan for the coming year?
+How will the automatic reenrollment process work for enrollees who do not select a new plan for the coming year?

-If people enrolled in coverage through the FFM don’t select a plan for 2023 by December 15, 2022, they will be automatically re-enrolled into the same plan they currently have.
-If the enrollee’s current plan is no longer offered, HealthCare.gov will enroll them in a new plan that is as similar as possible to their 2022 plan, based on a hierarchy established in regulations.
+If people enrolled in coverage through HealthCare.gov don’t select a plan for 2024 by December 15, 2023, they will be automatically re-enrolled into the same plan they currently have.
+If the enrollee’s current plan is no longer offered, HealthCare.gov will enroll them in a new plan that is as similar as possible to their 2023 plan, based on a hierarchy established in regulations.

-Information about the plan people will be auto-enrolled into will come from their insurer.
+Information about the plan people will be automatically re-enrolled into will come from their insurer.
 Enrollees who receive a notice saying that their current plan will no longer be offered should return to HealthCare.gov to look at their options and make sure that that they are enrolled in a plan that best meets their needs.
 HealthCare.gov will send a notice to enrollees in this situation reminding them to return to the marketplace.
-Enrollees that log into their HealthCare.gov account after December 15th can also see what plan they were auto-enrolled into there.

-Can an enrollee change plans once they are auto-enrolled in a plan?
+Can an enrollee change plans once they are automatically re-enrolled in a plan?